poovamraj/Android-Face-Detect-Library/README.md

 faceCaptureTextColor - Normal Text Color
 ```

-There are lot more design decisions that has been taken in the library which I would welcome to discuss

-Important classes like Camera Handler and Persistence Service are implemented using a abstract super class so that its implementation can be interchanged in any way without a single code change

 This Library handles the "Dont Ask Again" in Permission properly where most library misses out.
 A seperate Dialog box is shown which will redirect the user to settings and can enable the permission there